smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Enum shapes
 -----------

-The :ref:`enum` shape is defined using an :token:`smithy:EnumStatement`.
+The :ref:`enum` shape is defined using an :token:`smithy:EnumShape`.

 The following example defines an :ref:`enum` shape: